 Similarities Of Remote Work, Work From Home, Telecommuting

 1. Flexible Work

-Remote work, Work From Home, and Telecommuting are flexible work options that allows employees to have better work-life balance.
+Remote work, WFH, and Telecommuting are flexible work options that allow employees to have better work-life balance.
 A good work-life balance will only result in happier and more productive employees.
-Any of these three work arrangement is an incredible benefit to offer to employees.
+Any of these three work arrangements is an incredible benefit to offer to employees.

 2. Use Of Communication Tools